chadac/cacrawford.org/content/posts/2022-02-24-redefining-ownership.md

 ---
 title: "Redefining Ownership"
 date: 2023-02-24
-description: '
-Long-term ownership of software applications is a pain point for many, as it often requires maintaining software that is out-of-date and ultimately ends in either major refactors or migration of software to a state where features are not actively being created or added.
-This article discusses how extensive ownership can be counterproductive, and explores a new definition of ownership that both enables the software owners and their customers.
-'
 draft: false
 ---

-One of the most endemic problems I see in software engineering today is when engineers try to overreach on solving a problem.
+Software developers are trained to solve problems.
+We want to write code that makes life as simple and easy as possible, so that our customers can do anything with a simple click of a button.
+However, when we try to solve too many problems at once, the resulting product solves none of them well.
+In this article, I'll discuss how our concept of *Ownership* underestimates the customer and undermines our products, and what we can do to be better owners.

 Consider the following mock problem, which I've commonly see happen in the Data Engineering space:

 > Simon, an analytist at company X, wrote a spreadsheet ages ago that
 > provides invaluable analysis, but they're tired of manually updating